StephenSorriaux/mangos-docker/README.md

 * dbc

 This can be done editing the `kubernetes-deployment.yml` file.
-## Contributing
-Feel free to create any issue or pull-request.

 ## How to handle maps on Windows.
 * Place your maps in some directory on Windows, for example